(Zea mays) 97 days

 Floriani Red Flint corn is a rare, open-pollinated Italian landrace variety typically grown and ground into meal that is fabulous as polenta.
 'Floriani Red Flint Corn' was named by William Rubel after his Italian friends who grow it and generously shared their seeds.
 Known as spina rossa della Valsugana (red-spined (thorny) of Valsugana) in its native Alpine Italy, this gorgeous corn has been adaptively selected over the centuries by regional farmers.
 It is the staple polenta corn in the Valsugana (Sugana) Valley which is an important valley in the province of Trentino.

 William Rubel's Floriani Red Flint: The Perfect Staple Crop makes a strong case as to why Floriani Red Flint belongs in our gardens.

 Here we show making cornmeal and the results of our favorite polenta recipe.
 Bloody Butcher might be more famous for cornmeal, however, its 120 day maturity can be an issue for those with shorter seasons.

-I spaced 1 ft between plants.
-I will use at least 30 inches between rows.
+I use 1 ft spacing between plants and at least 30 inches between rows.
 These are robust stalks!

 1 ounce (28 gram packets) plants one 100 foot row.
-Remember, for best pollination, don't plant in a single 100 foot row, it is better to plant 5 rows that are 20 foot long.
+Keep in mind, for best pollination, don't plant in a single 100 foot row, it is better to plant in a block - for example 5 rows that are 20 foot long.